 Handling Social Gatherings

-Especially at this time of the year, eating situations can consist of going to a family get together, going to a friend’s party, having a mixed household of vegans and non-vegans, or going to a restaurant.
+Eating situations can consist of going to a family get together, going to a friend’s party, having a mixed household of vegans and non-vegans, or going to a restaurant.

-As a new vegan/plant-based eater, each of them can have their challenges, but the trick to overcome the challenges is to be prepared.
+For a new vegan/plant-based eater, each of them can have their challenges, but the trick to overcome the challenges is to be prepared.

 I remember going to our friends for our first get together after Bob and I became vegans.
 It made me cry how supportive they were and the efforts they went to in accommodating our new lifestyle.
 They went online and researched a couple of good recipes and then we all partook of the new vegan dishes which everyone enjoyed.